Visually Descriptive Language Model for Vector Graphics Reasoning: Appendix

 \section{Appendix}

 The appendix is organized as follows: In Appendix~\ref{sec_app:preliminary_exp}, we present preliminary experiments comparing SVG and image-based representations.
 In Appendix~\ref{sec_app:error_analysis_details}, we include details on error analyses, and in Appendix~\ref{sec_app:base_layer_details}, we describe \bl details.
+Appendices~\ref{app:tmlr_added_vtracer_encoding_quality}–\ref{app:tmlr_added_open_source_lmm_reasoner} present additional experiments on Vtracer visual encoding quality, PVD model variants, and open-source LMM reasoner variants.
+Appendix~\ref{app:tmlr_added_pvd_parsing_novel_concept} provides additional qualitative examples of PVD parsing novel concepts via composition.
+Appendix~\ref{app:tmlr_added_prompt_engineering} presents further efforts in refining prompts for integrating PVD into LMMs.
 Appendix~\ref{sec_app:full_response_of_overview_example} shows the full input and output from GPT-4 for the maze-solving example depicted in Figure~\ref{fig:overview}.
 Task prompts and newly constructed downstream task datasets can be found in Appendices~\ref{sec_app:full_prompts} and~\ref{sec_app:new_downstream_tasks}, respectively.
 In Appendix~\ref{sec_app:dataset_stat}, we include detailed statistics for all of the datasets we used.